ghettovoice/AsyncDocs-EVO/README.md

     - &cache - Load and save document cache or not.
 Default: true.
 May be overridden per request by passing in request: asyncdocs_contentonly = true or false or 0 or 1
     - &minify - Minify output html of documents, chunks and snippets.
 If you check AsyncDocs fire on OnWebPagePrerender Event - it will minify page html

 To get page via ajax make an ajax request to url of the page that you need.
-To execute plugin you must add "asyncdocs: 1" to request fields or set request header: "X-AsyncDocs: AsyncDocs".
+To execute plugin you must add `asyncdocs: 1` to request fields or set request header: `X-AsyncDocs: AsyncDocs`.
 In response plugin set the HTTP Status code: 200 - OK, 301 - Moved for references, 401 - Unauthorized, 404 - Not found, so be careful to handle all this cases in you ajax callbacks.

 jQuery example request with field: